rdappel/courses/pages/version-control-essentials/assignments/branching-practice.md

 - `feature/new-section`

-> The instructions for each feature branch can be found below.
+The instructions for each feature branch can be found below.

 4. **Merge all of your branches into `dev` and then into `main`**

-> Remember to use the Cautious Merge strategy when merging your branches.
+> [!IMPORTANT] Remember to use the Cautious Merge strategy when merging your branches.

 ## Feature Branches